jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Abel's theorem.md

 $$
 where $\gamma_{1}, \dots, \gamma_{d}$ are the $d$ distinct paths obtained by pulling back $\gamma$ at non-branch points.

-We can ignore issues of [[Riemann surfaces and algebraic curves --- math-199DR/notes/Topological properties of holomorphisms#_definition _ ramification point, branch point|ramification and branching]] since they occur at finitely many points.
+We can ignore issues of [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms#_definition _ ramification point, branch point|ramification and branching]] since they occur at finitely many points.
 We're only pulling back this path to integrate, and integration doesn't care about finite point sets.

 ##### _lemma:_ integral of the trace is the integral of the form on pullback chain